madhavambati/Convolutional-Neural-Network-with-Numpy/README.md

 # Convolutional Neural Network from Scratch
-Implementation of Convolutional Neural Networks on MNIST data set
+Implementation of Convolutional Neural Networks on MNIST dataset.

+Achieved an **accuracy score of 97%** on MNIST dataset.

 Check out the Live App @ http://madhav.pythonanywhere.com/